minhhuy2112006/Cyclistic_Bike_Share_Analysis/README.md

 In contrast, casual riders display a strongly seasonal pattern.
 Their trip volumes drop sharply in winter and increase meaningfully only during warmer months, suggesting that their usage is largely voluntary and highly dependent on favorable weather.
 When conditions are less suitable, demand largely disappears.

 Overall, the data tells a clear story: members provide year-round stability for the system, while casual riders amplify demand during peak seasons.
-This implies that operational and growth strategies should follow two different rhythms—ensuring consistent reliability for members throughout the year, while leveraging peak seasons to attract, engage, and potentially convert casual riders.
+This implies that operational and growth strategies should follow two different rhythms-ensuring consistent reliability for members throughout the year, while leveraging peak seasons to attract, engage, and potentially convert casual riders.

   **Station Hotspots**
   ```sql